The seas, beaches and waterways watched over by our lifesavers are enjoyed by thousands of people every year.

 Hundreds of volunteers stood by around the UK, often spending long hours on standby, away from their homes, ready to help out in the floods.
 Your support kept them as warm and dry as possible in miserable conditions.

-Our national campaign spread its message further than ever in Summer 2014, reaching 10.1M adult men and encouraging everyone not to underestimate the power of the water.
+Our national campaign spread its message further than ever in Summer 2015, reaching adult men aged 16-39-year-old men and encouraging everyone not to underestimate the power of the water.